 Performing searches in the UI is another area where design plays an important role.
-Accessible design can help empower users to find what they are looking for as quickly as possible while also giving those with impairments or disabilities an easier way to navigate the system.
+Accessible design can help empower users to find what they are looking for quickly while giving those with impairments or disabilities an easier way to navigate the system.
 We worked hard to ensure the color scheme used for displaying search results is colorblind-friendly and easily accessible.

 Turning walls of text into intelligent insights

-If you’re familiar with backend management UIs or have worked in system administration, then you know how tedious it can be looking through data to troubleshoot or detect potential issues.
+If you’re familiar with backend management UIs or have worked in system administration, then you know how tedious it can be to look through data to troubleshoot or detect potential issues.
 Unfortunately, the traditional situation is that you’re faced with walls and walls of text.
-Even if you haven’t personally sifted through logs, I’m sure you can imagine that this is not easy on the eyes.
+Even if you haven’t personally sifted through logs, I’m sure you can imagine this is not easy on the eyes.

 To improve this experience, we use visualizations in our Infinity Management Portal as much as possible.
-These visualizations take the raw data and present it in a three-dimensional manner as opposed to flat screens.
-By showing this visualized system data in real time and allowing users to play it back, we make data actionable.
+These visualizations take the raw data and present it in a three-dimensional manner instead of flat screens.
+We make data actionable by showing this visualized system data in real-time and allowing users to play it back.
 We also provide smart and customizable alarms and warnings so users can automate part of the system monitoring process.
 See the video below:

 I already touched on how we strategically use color to make the UI easier to navigate and read for both power users and the visually impaired.
-This also has a crucial role to play when it comes to walls of text in logs.
+This also has a crucial role to play regarding walls of text in logs.
 It is almost blinding, and you can miss key patterns if the logs aren’t designed accessibly.
 Look at how we’ve mixed blue with white to improve the accessibility of logs in Pexip Infinity.

 Meeting equity: equal "squares" vs. equal participation

-In the quest to make video meetings more accessible for the modern workforce, meeting equity has recently been receiving the design attention it deserves.
-Creating equitable meeting spaces is about making sure everyone can participate and be seen and heard, regardless of who they are, what location they're joining from, what device they’re using, or any personal barriers they might have to accessing video communication.
+In the quest to make video meetings more accessible for the modern workforce, meeting equity has recently received the design attention it deserves.
+Creating equitable meeting spaces ensures everyone can participate and be seen and heard, regardless of who they are, what location they're joining from, what device they’re using, or any personal barriers they might have to access video communication.
 One of the things I’ve seen lately in the market is a focus on making people “equal” in meetings, which isn’t always the same as providing them with an equitable experience.

-Say you’re hosting a large meeting with 49 people and everyone has an equal-sized square on the screen.
+Say you’re hosting a meeting with 49 people, and everyone has an equal-sized square on the screen.
 What happens?
 It just gives the appearance of equality.
-But there’s too much happening on the screen and it’s hard to concentrate and be productive.
-It also requires that participants push their way to be seen, which puts those with less assertive personalities at a disadvantage.
+But there’s too much happening on the screen, and it’s hard to concentrate and be productive.
+It also requires that participants push their way to be seen, which disadvantages those with less assertive personalities.

-At Pexip, we believe that the ability to actively participate is more important than the mere appearance of equality.
-So we developed our own AI-driven adaptive composition technology to detect faces, frame them by cropping, zooming, tilting and panning, and arrange the layout to give large groups and active speakers more screen real estate.
+At Pexip, we believe that the ability to participate actively is more important than the mere appearance of equality.
+So we developed our AI-driven adaptive composition technology to detect faces, frame them by cropping, zooming, tilting, and panning, and arrange the layout to give large groups and active speakers more screen real estate.

 All of this is done automatically behind the scenes and is adapted to the size and context of the meeting.
-After all, every video meeting is unique in terms of the optimally equitable screen layout.
+After all, every video meeting is unique regarding the optimally equitable screen layout.
 Adaptive composition results in better eye contact, more natural face-to-face conversation, and more productive meetings for all participants.
-This is our way of easing participation and making meetings both more equal and more accessible.
-We want to enable our users to move naturally, express themselves freely and feel more empowered, whether it's an appointment with a Doctor, Sales Assistant, Teacher, Colleague or Family Member.
+This is our way of easing participation and making meetings more equal and accessible.
+We want to enable our users to move naturally, express themselves freely and feel more empowered, whether it's an appointment with a Doctor, Sales Assistant, Teacher, Colleague, or Family Member.

-In our most recent updates to Pexip Infinity and the Pexip Service, we have also introduced several layout options to choose from, so that you can use the layout that’s best suited to the unique needs of your team and the goals for your meeting.
+In our most recent updates to Pexip Infinity and the Pexip Service, we have also introduced several layout options to choose from so that you can use the layout best suited to your team’s unique needs and the goals for your meeting.

 Pexip levels the playing field

 Pexip levels the playing field by creating more accessible meetings.
-It complies with accessibility standards AAA WCAG 2.0, Section 508, Americans with Disabilities Act, and Accessible Rich Internet Applications (ARIA), and includes features like high-contrast mode, screen reader support, and customizable UI elements such as colors and text.
+It complies with accessibility standards AAA WCAG 2.0, Section 508, Americans with Disabilities Act, and Accessible Rich Internet Applications (ARIA).
+It includes features like high-contrast mode, screen reader support, and customizable UI elements like colors and text.